visaub/Forum-Registrer/README.md

 Finally, after your event is over, you can download a .csv with the number of hours and activities each participant took.
 Log in as an admin and type on the address bar your webpage followed by `/hours`.

 ## **Enjoy!**

+Credit must be given to the team at <a href="https://hackupc.com">HackUPC</a> for the development of <a href="https://github.com/HackAssistant/registration">HackAssistant</a>, on which this project is inspired.
+Thanks also to Alejandro Alvarez, a.k.a. <a href="https://github.com/jandrikus">Jandrikus</a> and the rest of the team at <a href="https://sosetseib.upc.edu">Sos ETSEIB</a>.